 3. Understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

-Friday is the day we all have our class Music lessons.
-Mrs Harper teaches singing and musical instruments to Foundation, up to Year 4 in the morning and then in the afternoon Mr Norbury and Miss Wilde teach musical instruments with Year 5 & 6 children.
+Every Friday the children access music in school.
+Mrs Laird teaches singing and musical instruments to Foundation, up to Year 4 in the morning and then in the afternoon Mrs Storer and Mr Cameron teach musical instruments with Year 5 & 6 children.